pleodigital/circle-ci-webhook/README.md

 2. Then tell Composer to load the plugin:

-        composer require /circle-ci-webhook
+        composer require pleodigital/circle-ci-webhook

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for CircleCi Webhook.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for CircleCi Webhook

 ## CircleCi Webhook Overview

--Insert text here-
+Very simple plugin triggering CircleCI webhook on demand.

 ## Configuring CircleCi Webhook

--Insert text here-
+1. Go to Control Panel -> Plugins

+2. Go to CircleCI Webhook settings

+3. Pass the CircleCI Webhook URL and POST params

 ## Using CircleCi Webhook

--Insert text here-
+1. Go to Control Panel -> Utilities

+2. Go to CircleCi Webhook section

+3. Click the "Publish" button

 ## CircleCi Webhook Roadmap

-Some things to do, and ideas for potential features:

-* Release it
+* Translations
+* More options and deploying status

+Feel free to fork project and PR more features ;)

 Brought to you by [Pleo Digtial](https://pleodigital.com/)